Trending

-But as we head into some of the coldest months of the year, an increasing number of people will sadly be without a roof over their heads or a secure place of shelter this winter, with recent statistics by anti-poverty and community enhancement initiative Greater Manchester Together indicating there’s currently upwards of 5,564 homeless people across the region.
+But as we head into some of the coldest months of the year, an increasing number of people will sadly be without a roof over their heads or a secure place of shelter in Greater Manchester this winter – with recent statistics published by Shelter back in January sadly revealing that our region has some of the highest levels of homelessness in the UK.

 Those who find themselves without a permanent or fixed abode will often face a series of complications on a daily basis, but the winter is known to bring with it an additional set of challenges, which is why many of us will look to see how we can lend a hand at this time of year.

-Here’s six ways you can help homeless people in Greater Manchester this winter.
+Here’s six ways you can help homeless people across our region this autumn and winter.

 1. Ask if there’s anything they need

-Should you feel concerned about the welfare of someone during such adverse temperatures / weather conditions, taking a moment to stop and ask if there is anything you can provide for them could be a life-saving action.
+Should you feel concerned about the welfare of someone during adverse temperatures or weather conditions, then taking a moment to stop and ask if there’s anything you can provide for them could be a life-saving action.

-This could include food, drink, thermals, bedding, a travelcard, Vaseline, a reusable water bottle, and more.
+This could include offering food, drink, thermals, bedding, a travelcard, Vaseline, a reusable water bottle, and more.

 Whilst it’s true that long-term help for homeless people makes the biggest difference, having a conversation over a cup of tea can also be really important.